img

 Minimally Invasive Congenital Heart Intervention 4.8

-Balloon Pulmonary Valvotomy (BPV), also known as Balloon Pulmonary Valvuloplasty, is a minimally invasive catheter-based procedure used to treat Pulmonary Valve Stenosis.
-In this condition, the valve between the right ventricle and pulmonary artery becomes narrowed, restricting blood flow to the lungs.
-BPV is commonly performed in infants, children, and newborns, and can also be successfully performed in older patients with congenital pulmonary stenosis.
+Balloon Pulmonary Valvotomy (BPV)—also called Balloon Pulmonary Valvuloplasty—is a minimally invasive catheter-based procedure used to treat Pulmonary Valve Stenosis, a condition in which the valve between the right ventricle and pulmonary artery becomes narrowed, restricting blood flow to the lungs.

 Balloon Pulmonary Valvotomy safely opens the narrowed pulmonary valve, improves blood flow to the lungs, and avoids open-heart surgery.